aviaviavi/odf3-hackathon/README.md

 ## Contribute data

+If you'd like to change any of the data or add new data, just submit a pull request!

+#### Add new data

+- Add your csv data.
 Every table in the system is represented by a .csv file in this repository.
 Filenames of the csv's correspond to the table names in the database.

-If you'd like to change any of the data or add new data, just submit a pull request!
+- If the data you're adding can be automatically refreshed, add an entry to `sources.csv` with your tablename and the url where the data can be refreshed from
+- Add a table definition to `schema.sql`

+#### Edit/Clean existing data

+If you are editing existing data, and the table is _not_ in `sources.csv`, you can edit the data directly.
+Otherwise, the data will need to be updated at the url for the table in `sources.csv`, since the data will be automatically synced to the data at that url

 ## Using the data in your application